-Accelerated MBA programs give you the option to earn your degree in less time by taking more classes per term.
+Accelerated MBA programs, including Accelarated MBA program online, give you the option to earn your degree in less time by taking more classes per term.
 Therefore, they can be the best option for professionals who don’t want to dedicate two years to pursuing their degree or for students who have recently earned an undergraduate degree.

 However, while shorter in length than traditional MBAs, these top MBA programs may require more of a time commitment while you pursue your degree because of the additional course load.

-Continue reading to learn more about accelerated MBAs and see 12 universities that offer these programs, including accelerated MBA programs online.
+Continue reading to learn more about accelerated MBAs and see 11 universities that offer these programs, including accelerated MBA programs online, or check out 11 partner programs below to get you started!

 Accelerated MBA programs offer students the ability to earn their degree in less time than it would normally take by asking students to commit to taking more credits per term.